armory/docs/content/en/docs/installation/guide/install-on-aks.md

 See [Next Steps](#next-steps) for resources related to these topics.

-**Note**: This document focuses on Armory Spinnaker.
+**Note**: This document focuses on Armory's extended Spinnaker for enterprises.
 You can install Open Source Spinnaker by using a different Halyard container and a corresponding Open Source Spinnaker version.

 ## Requirements